Frequently Asked Questions

 The counter-top water distillers are about the size of a large coffee maker.
 They will easily fit on a standard counter.
 The dimensions are approximately 10″ by 16″ by 15″ tall when in operation.

 Distilled water is the purest form of water available to the average consumer.
 Your body needs pure water to work at its optimum performance removing waste.
 Alkalized water has to have contaminants in the water to have the capacity to be alkalized.
 Water with pH above 7 has a tendency to make your system create more acidic conditions to offset the alkaline water, therefore it actually works in reverse to some information being circulated.
+Learn why the health craze of alkaline water is a myth.

 Water produced through steam distillation in combination with carbon filtration is some of the purest water available.
 Theoretically, pure water should have a neutral pH reading (7.0).
 But the very purity that should make steam distilled water neutral also makes it very sensitive to the addition of other substances.
 The near absence of dissolved solids means the smallest amount of any substance will dramatically change the pH of distilled water.